ArifEbrahim/airport_JS/README.md

 Add code to address edge cases as follows:
 - planes can only take off from airports they are in
-- planes that are already flying cannot take off and/or be in an airport
 - planes that are landed cannot land again and must be in an airport